larshansen1/agents_playground/README.md

 ```

 **How It Works:**
-1. OpenWebUI tool generates a trace ID for each `@queue` command
+1. OpenWebUI tool generates a trace ID for each `@flow` command
 2. Trace context propagates through API → Worker → Orchestrator → Agents
 3. All spans link to the same trace ID for unified visibility
 4. Grafana Tempo stores traces for querying and visualization